-We are not now aware of any other matters to be presented at the annual meeting other than those described in this proxy statement.
-If any other matters not described in the proxy statement are properly presented at the meeting, any proxies received by us will be voted in accordance with the best judgment of the proxy holders.
+We are not currently aware of any other matters to be presented at the annual meeting other than those described in this proxy statement.
+If any other matters not described in the proxy statement are properly presented at the meeting, any proxies received by us will be voted in the discretion of the proxy holders.